BlizzCrafter/Facepunch.Steamworks-MonoGame-Integration/README.md

 ### Included Sample Projects

-- **Hello Facepunch.Steamworks**: Simple sample which sets up bare basics of Steamworks.Net and displaying a welcome message which includes your steam user name.
+- **Hello Facepunch.Steamworks**: Simple sample which sets up bare basics of the SteamAPI and displaying a welcome message which includes your steam user name.
 - **AchievementHunter**: Simple sample which shows you the correct way of implementing achievements and stats as well as storing them on the steam server.
 It's based upon the Steamworks Example 'SpaceWar' included with the Steamworks SDK.
 - **Facepunch.Steamworks MonoGame Integration**: Extendend sample which shows some features of the SteamAPI like UserStats, PersonaState, LeaderboardData, NumberOfCurrentPlayers, Steam User Avatar and so on.